Board of Directors

 Three years after joining TriWI, completing 2 Ironmans, 6 Half Ironmans, and countless hours training with new lifelong friends I joined the board in 2017.
 I wanted to support TriWI & help continue all the great events, workouts, and educational opportunities it has contributed to the triathlon community.
 During my 2 years on the board my efforts have focused on running aid stations & the club tent before/during/after rides and races as well as administrative duties such as sending out communication to the team, creating newsletter, soliciting & analysing club member input, website maintenance & improvements, and a lot of the graphic design for TriWi (most notably designing our 2017/18 kickoff shirts, new 2018 soft cotton merch tees, & 2019 team kits from Zoot!)

 I have been a multisport athlete for the majority of my life, starting triathlon at the age of 13.
 Over the years I have completed many triathlons ranging from super sprints to full ironman distance.
 As a few of you know I started and ran the Eau Claire Triathlon Club when I was in undergrad.
 This gives me a unique experience working with USAT and many other triathlon clubs for races and events.
-Last year I found TriWi by accident and have thoroughly enjoy all my experiences with the club and look forward to working with people to continue to make it a great experience.
+Last year I became the TriWi board Vice President and have thoroughly enjoy all my experiences with the club and look forward to working with people to continue to make it a great experience.

 Caitlin Barber (Years of Service: 1)

 I starting participating in triathlons in 2013, since then I have completed many races from sprint to Ironman.
 When I moved back to Milwaukee after finishing school I joined TriWi in 2014.
 During my time with the group I have met many amazing people and have made great friends.
 While training for ironman I received lots of support and encouragement from many members of the TriWi family.
 I would love to give back and pay forward that support to other members on their journeys to achieve their goals.